mcansh/remark-definition-links/__tests__/fixtures/conventions-after.md

 Remix uses `app/entry.client.tsx` as the entry point for the browser bundle.
 This module gives you full control over the "hydrate" step after JavaScript loads into the document.

-Typically this module uses `ReactDOM.hydrate` to re-hydrate the markup that was already generated on the server in your [server entry module](#entryservertsx).
+Typically this module uses `ReactDOM.hydrate` to re-hydrate the markup that was already generated on the server in your [server entry module][server-entry-module].

 Here's a basic example: